hailid88/OpenCapTOP/README.md

 DDOT website for Data Visualization.
 Backend is written by C#.
-Frontend is written by ASP.NET, Javascript, css, html.
+Frontend is written by ASP.NET, JavaScript, CSS, HTML.

 Usage
 ------